Lean pork cooks low and slow in a delicious green sauce until perfectly fork tender. This easy Crock Pot Chile Verde is a delicious, busy day choice!

 Next, to add even more depth of flavor, Jim added a small can of Green Chile Enchilada Sauce.
 Good thinkin’ Jim.

 A can of diced tomatoes goes in next.
 Try the fire roasted variety if you can.
 They’re roasty and yummy in dishes like this.
 To finish it off, add 1 cup of chicken broth and give it a stir.

 And, that’s it my friends.
 Pop the cover on and let it go on HIGH for about an hour to get things going then switch it to LOW and let it go for another 5 to 6 hours or until the pork is fork tender.

 Serve it over rice with the toppings you love.
 For me, it’s some light sour cream and chopped avocado.
 If you’re a cilantro fan, bring on the cilantro.

 - 4 tablespoons vegetable oil, or as needed

-- 1 pork sirloin tip roast or 1 package pork tenderloin (approximately 2 pounds or a little over), sliced into 1" cubes
+- 2 to 2¼ pounds pork sirloin tip roast or pork tenderloin, sliced into 1-inch cubes

 - 1 teaspoon salt

-- 1 heaping cup diced sweet onion (approximately 1/2 a large onion)
+- 1 heaping cup diced sweet yellow onion, approximately 1/2 a large onion

 - 1 jalapeno, seeded as desired and diced